brentjm/image-analysis/README.md

 3. run post-setup.sh (configures running containers)
 `$./post-setup.sh`
 4. create a web app and place in nginx/html/index.html (See nginx/Dockerfile)
+### Already copied the UI build in hginx/html directory, hence App should be working with that build

 # Author